A Relocation Guide for Immigrants in Singapore

 - acceptable qualifications

-But in line with the government’s fair work treatment framework, companies are well advised to take note of the following so as to ensure that their foreign employee’s EP application is positively considered by the MOM.
+But in line with the government’s fair work treatment framework, companies are well advised to take note of the following to ensure that their foreign employee’s EP application is positively considered by the MOM.

 - Advertise the vacancy on jobsbank.gov.sg to demonstrate the intent of hiring locals first.
 However,there are certain exceptions to the JobsBank requirement.